Toward the African Revolution: Toward the Liberation of Africa

 Twenty of Fanon's essays that explain the movement from opposing colonialism to actively working to end it, in Algeria and elsewhere, are collected in a section titled Toward the Liberation of Africa (French: Vers la libération de l'Afrique) that takes up most of Toward the African Revolution.
 Most of these essays were originally published anonymously in El Moudjahid, both to protect his identity and as "an expression of revolutionary solidarity."

 Especially troubling to Fanon in this portion of the book is the use of torture by French colonial authorities against Algerians.
 He argued that torture was not an exceptional flaw of the war, but "an expression and a means of the occupant-occupied relationship."
 Torture was an extreme feature of the colonial relationship, but there was no way to justify colonialism without tacitly accepting the use of torture, according to Fanon.
 He particularly criticized the French who opposed torture in Algeria on the grounds that it creates, in Fanon's words, "a vast dehumanization of French youth," by turning French soldiers into monsters, instead of saying that the central problem of torture was the injustice wrought upon Algerians.
 This position was somewhat controversial when Fanon originally published it in El Moudjahid, as it would likely alienate many on the French left who might otherwise be more supportive of the revolutionaries in Algeria.

 Fanon warned in other essays of the dangers neocolonialism posed to nominally free states: European leaders exhibited "The acceptance of a nominal sovereignty and the absolute refusal of real independence" when their colonies tried to break away.
 Economic domination would replace the formal political control, so that the former colonies still survived at the mercy of the old powers, and this would be justified under preserving the rights of the settlers.
-The competition for resources and occasional military interventions by the powerful states in their former colonies justifies even more neocolonialism, as they perceive a strategic need to create and maintain spheres of influence.
+The competition for resources and occasional military interventions by the powerful states in their former colonies justify even more neocolonialism, as they perceive a strategic need to create and maintain spheres of influence.